ms0/docs/README.md

 dft.html is an interactive animated demonstration of discrete Fourier transforms

+fib.html is an interactive animated elementary tutorial on Fibonacci/Lucas sequences

 gmovie.pdf is a description and frame-by-frame movie of Grover's algorithm

 math.pdf is the unabridged math supplement to Network Security: Private Communication in a Public World